jkphl/micrometa/README.md

 $topLevelItems			= $micrometaParser->items();
 ```

 You may restrict the list of returned items by passing an arbitrary number of item types as arguments to the `items()` method.
-The matching items will be ordered according to the argument order:
+The matching items will be ordered according to the order or the arguments:

 ```php
 $micrometaParser		= new \Jkphl\Micrometa($url);
 $personItems			= $micrometaParser->items('http://schema.org/Person', 'h-card');
 ```

-Finally, the parser object's `item()` method provides a shortcut for returning the **first item** of an item list.
-The return value (if any) is a [micro information item](#micro-information-items):
+Finally, the parser object's `item()` method provides a shortcut for returning **only the first item** of an item list.
+The return value (if any) is a [micro information item](#micro-information-items) (`NULL` otherwise):

 ```php
 $micrometaParser		= new \Jkphl\Micrometa($url);